The major in Urban Studies is comprised of six curricular requirements:

 One course in methods of analysis, such as URBS V3200 GIS Methods and Urban Case Studies.

 Requirement D: Specialization (5 courses)

 Five or more courses in a specialization from one of the participating departments.
-Barnard College students can double-count A, B, and C courses toward this requirement, with the approval of the Director; Columbia College and General Studies students cannot double-count courses.
+Barnard College students can double-count one A, B, or C course toward this requirement (only one of five), with the approval of the Director; Columbia College and General Studies students cannot double-count courses.
 Barnard majors also have specific requirements for each specialization, which are outlined in detail on the program's website, urban.barnard.edu.